Free teacher training

 Touching the two palms together, as if after a clap, is anticipatory, and conducive to awareness.
 Hands may face the same direction (up, down, forward, back), or different directions.
 Becoming aware of other beings, of the self, of the interactions between beings, is the beginning of Metta Bhavana, of goodwill, compassion and loving friendship.
 This position naturally evolves into outstretched hands, palms upward, a gesture of giving and receiving - whether rested on the legs or held aloft.

 Sometimes, fingers do not touch the fingers of another hand.
 Touching other fingers of the same hand, these "seals" or "murdas" improve concentration and effort.
-There are very many variations in which fingers touch and do not touch each other: there exist more than 933,120 potential combinations, including variations in whether the fingers are bent or held straight, but not counting directionality.
+There are very many variations in which fingers touch and do not touch each other: there exist approximately one million potential combinations, including variations in whether the fingers are bent or held straight, but not counting directionality.
 These therefore communicate a particular lesson, and are sometimes used to assist in instruction, recall, and study.
 The "OK" sign (index touching thumb, remaining fingers extended), is typically indicative of argument or logic, as it not only symbolizes the exactitude of a point, the exactitude of holding something delicately, but also is a natural human expression when attempting to explain something.
 The "hole" formed indicates a feminine aspect: in this same way, the index finger extended and the remaining fingers curled present a masculine aspect of the same gesture.
 Cradling the thumb, or the thumb cradling the other fingers in the masculine aspect present further variants, of restraint or guidance (respectively).

 Sometimes, each hand will form a different posture, but sometimes they present the same posture.
 Sometimes, these same or different postures interact: the closed fist indicates grasping, and force - placing your fist against your fist in front of your gut encourages and communicates considerable striving against the self.
 Releasing these fists a little, into a feminine open position, thumb supported above the middle and ring fingers, symbolizes the wheel of dharma set into motion when the Buddha Gotama presented his first teaching.